lstmemery/yeast-transcriptomics/README.md

 - The `conditions_annotation.csv` file explain the yeast strains and experimental conditions.

 ### Data Source
-This project is inspired by the yeast-omics dataset shared as a Kaggle competition, and the original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics).
+This project is inspired by the open source yeast-omics dataset shared as a Kaggle competition.
+The original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics) and scraped off from [here](https://github.com/rtwillett/yeastract_spider/).

-### Goal
+### Methodology
-The goal of this project is to unravel the genetic mechanisms involved in yeast stress adaptation through building a visualization platform (e.g. shiny application) that allows scientists to explore the data interactively.
-The tasks we will attempt in the hackathon include:
-- Perform unsupervised and supervised clustering of experimental conditions based on gene expression
+To unravel the genetic mechanisms involved in yeast stress adaptation, we built a visualization platform that allows scientists to explore transcriptome data interactively.
+The methods implemented to visualize data include dimensionality reduction strategies (Unsupervised and supervised clustering of transcriptome across all experimental conditions].
-- Perform gene set enrichment analyses (GSEA, ReactomePA)
-- Create visualizations of gene expression (heatmaps, barplots, etc.)
-- Phylogenetic/Taxonomic trees for yeast strains

 ### Software